-Admission into the AAS in Funeral Science program is not completed until all required forms have been completed and submitted to the Funeral Science Coordinator.
+Admission into the AAS in Funeral Science or the TC in Funeral Directing programs are not complete until all required forms have been completed and submitted to the Funeral Science Coordinator.

 CAUTION: Students applying for admission to the funeral service program should contact their respective state licensing agency regarding that state agency's approval of this particular program of instruction.